-The Miami Marlins will begin a three-game series with Christian Yelich and the Milwaukee Brewers on Monday.
+The Miami Marlins will try and put a dent in the playoff hopes of the Milwaukee Brewers in a series beginning on Monday.